 Founded in 2014, UWC Robert Bosch College is one of the youngest UWC schools worldwide.
 Like our sister schools in Europe, Asia, Africa and the Americas, our college is built on a foundation of deliberate diversity: we welcome students from a cross section of socioeconomic backgrounds, cultures, religions, nationalities and experiences.
 During their two years at UWC, students are confronted with key issues facing humanity: intercultural understanding, peace and sustainability.
 These have been the core elements of a UWC education since Kurt Hahn founded Atlantic College in 1962.
-UWC Robert Bosch College enrols 100 students per year group, or 200 students in total.
+UWC Robert Bosch College enrolls 100 students per year group, or 200 students in total.
 Of these, 50 places are reserved for German students and 150 for international students.
 Students who need financial support receive a scholarship in accordance with their need.
-Currently, 70% of the students at UWC Robert Bosch College receive a full scholarship and 30% receive a partial scholarship.
+Every student at RBC are selected without reference to their financial background, and a financial needs assessment is done only after selection and led by the UWC National Committee that has selected them.
+Currently around 70% of students require a full scholarship, and most others a partial scholarship in order to attend.
 From its founding, the College also reserves at least four scholarships per year to young refugees living in Germany.

 UWC students attend a workshop with Environmental Laureates at the Young Talents Day, a part of Freiburg’s annual International Convention of Environmental Laureates.